tianwei-zhang/tianwei-zhang.github.io/_posts/2015-04-19-Building-Shiny-Apps.md

 )
 ```

 Since we want to output a plot, we use `plotOutput`.
 There are different types of outputs avaiable for R Shiny.
 For example, you can print a table with `tableOutput` or a html file with `htmlOutput`.
-The string 'plot1' is the name for this plot that we will refer to later.
+The string 'plot1' is the name for this output that we will refer to later.

-In order to generate a plot for plot1, let's switch to server.R.
+In order to generate the output, let's switch to server.R.

 ```
 #server.R
 library(shiny)
 library(ggplot2)

 shinyServer(function(input, output) {

   output$plot1=renderPlot({